cgarciae/nnx/README.md

 (path: Tuple[str, ...], value: Any) -> bool
 ```

-To reconstruct the module from a set of substates, you can use `merge` as usual but passing the substates as variadic arguments:
+To reconstruct the module from a set of substates, you can use `merge` as usual but passing the substates as additional arguments:

 ```python
 model = moduledef.merge(params, batch_stats, rest)